alumna/unitflow/README.md

 <br/>

+## Introducing Unitflow

-## Now you can easily orgnize your complex library in Javascript
+**Easily orgnize complex libraries in Javascript**

-UnitFlow can be used on any type of project, but it is mainly aimed to be used when building libraries.
+UnitFlow can be used on any type of project, but it is aimed to be used when building libraries.

 It's common to find yourself racking your brain to translate into code a complex sequence of different activities.
 Also, it is even more difficult to maintain and grow a code like that.

 UnitFlow is a response to this problem.
 It gives a tangible approach to organize all the workflow of your library or project by making the sequence of activities more visual on your code.

+## Key Features

+* Extremely lightweight with **no dependencies** – 1.3kB!
+* Fully asynchronous, non-blocking and reactive

 ## How UnitFlow works